 No direct charge to travellers

-Learn how to define the required payment data when creating an order using different credit cards and authorisation methods.
+Learn how to define the required payment data when creating an order using different credit cards and supported authorisation methods.

 Is this use case for you?